 Open Farm Pet Food: At a Glance

-- High-quality ingredients: All of Open Farm’s products include high-quality ingredients like whole meats, organic produce, and superfoods like chia seeds, turmeric, and chicory root.
+- High-quality ingredients: All of Open Farm’s products include high-quality ingredients like whole meats, GMO-free produce, and superfoods like chia seeds, turmeric, and chicory root.

 - Options for sensitive stomachs: Open Farm offers a wide variety of products to suit dogs and cats with food allergies.
 You can view their sensitivity chart at the bottom of this page to see which products suit your pet’s needs.

 - Ethically sourced: 100% Certified Humane chicken, turkey, and pork; pasture-fed beef and lamb raised without antibiotics.
 Open Farm’s partner farms are regularly audited to verify humane standards are maintained.
 No animals are kept in cages.

 - Traceable: Your food will come with a code you can punch into Open Farm’s website to trace where your ingredients came from.
 This level of transparency and accountability is a top priority for the company.